Polymeowial/american-option-valuation/README.md

 F(t_k) = \sum^{i = 1-> NBasis} a_i \cdot L_i(S_{t_k})
 $$

 where the functions $L_i(S)$ serve as the regression’s basis functions.

 To choose the optimal number of basis functions ($NBasis$), one can use the convergence diagnostic described in the original paper.
 The core idea involves estimating the exercising rule using one set of simulated paths (insampled paths) and then applying it to a different set of paths (outsampled paths).

-For this algorithm, we can fit the coefficients of the regression estimated using the insampled paths on the outsampled paths.
+For this LSM method, we can fit the coefficients of the regression estimated using the insampled paths on the outsampled paths.
 A well-designed algorithm should produce outsampled values that are very close to the corresponding insampled values.

 ## Notebook Summary